 - Pass stages 1 and 2 of the SQE: the first focuses on legal knowledge and the second on practical legal skills.

 - Complete 24 months of legal work experience (not necessarily with a single employer).

 - Meet the SRA's character and suitability requirements.

 That's it – no law degree, no GDL, no LPC, and no training contract!
 In August 2018 the SRA appointed Kaplan Law school as assessor and adjudicator for the SQE.
 (Kaplan previously offered the BPTC, LPC and GDL but ditched them in 2014 and 2015 as unprofitable.
 Kaplan is the provider of the Qualified Lawyer Transfer Scheme for overseas qualified lawyers seeking to cross-qualify in the UK.
 The SQE will replace to the QLTS as the route to qualification for foreign lawyers when it's introduced.)

-The SRA will work with Kaplan in 2019 to finalise the content, structure and timing of the SQE, which will involve a practical testing 'pilot' with students.
+The SRA has been working with Kaplan to finalise the content, structure and timing of the SQE, which will involve a practical testing 'pilot' with students.
 The regulator has stated that it expects various other providers (i.e. probably law schools and the current GDL/LPC providers) to offer preparatory courses for both stages of the SQE.